UtrechtUniversity/SWORDS-template/README.md

 ## Background

-Conducting science in a open and collaborative way is very important for greater scientific and societal impact (https://www.nwo.nl/en/open-science).
+Conducting science in an open and collaborative way is very important for greater scientific and societal impact (https://www.nwo.nl/en/open-science).
 The Open Science movement is therefore actively promoting and advancing openness in academic publications, data, software, and other types of output.
-Major steps have been made of the last years, however, there is still a lot to improve and win.
-As a result of this movement towards more open research output, is the increase of code and software published by researcher on online platforms.
+Major steps have been taken in the last years, however, there is still a lot to improve and win.
+A result of this movement towards more open research output is the increase of code and software published by researchers on online platforms.
 The use and reuse of open source (research) software and code is widespread nowadays.

 For (research) organisations, it can be interesting to have insights into the contributions and activities in open source software projects.
 Especially because activities of members, researchers, or employees can be divided over multiple user profiles and platforms (e.g. GitHub and GitLab).
 Having an overview of the activity, contents, and quality can be useful for various reasons like connecting initiatives, improve quality, and reward and recognize contributions.
-The SWORDS framework was introduced to help collect insights and help to access quality.
+The SWORDS framework was introduced to help with collecting insights and assessing quality.

 <!-- Introduce FAIR -->